d0u9/Linux-Device-Driver/01_Introduction_to_Linux_and_Device_Drivers/01_the_linux_kernel.md

 developer has to keep in mind is that the code written for kernel modules is finally loaded and run in kernel space.
-It means (1) the flaws in module can crash the whole system; (2) Have high permission to access almost any resource in kernel, which maybe cause severe security issues; (3) No any usersapce standard libraries can be referenced in module, e.g. glibc.
+It means (1) the flaws in module can crash the whole system; (2) Have high permission to access almost any resource in kernel, which maybe cause severe security issues; (3) No any userspace standard libraries can be referenced in module, e.g. glibc.

 It is developer's duty to keep module consistent and insistent for that upgrade